Why rising coffee prices won't change what you pay for Starbucks drinks - KTVZ

 Recently, a devastating frost in Brazil has harmed the country’s coffee trees and could seriously reduce its supply.

-“This was the worst frost in 27 years,” said Carlos Mera, who heads up Rabobank’s agri commodities markets team and is an expert on coffee prices.
+“This was the worst frost in 27 years,” Rabobank’s Mera said.
 The event could mean the loss of millions of bags of coffee in Brazil, he said.

 The frost has driven Arabica coffee prices up this week.
 But coffee prices were rising even before the frost for a number of reasons, Mera added, including dry weather in Brazil, protests in Colombia and the increase in shipping container costs, among others.